Ficool

 The travelers exchanged looks before one said,

-"We don't know the details… but you seem to be a spirit user far deeper than the rest."
+"We don't know the details… but you seem to be a spirit user far beyond the rest."

-The Fragrance Seller nodded without replying, tightened his reins, and continued his journey toward Mizukagami Village (水鏡村), leaving behind puzzled gazes and unfinished words.
+The Fragrance Seller nodded without replying, tightened his reins, and continued toward Mizukagami Village (水鏡村), leaving puzzled gazes and unfinished words behind.

-After hours of travel, the Fragrance Seller arrived at Mizukagami Village (水鏡村).
+After hours of travel, he arrived at Mizukagami Village.

 It felt like an unspoken festival was taking place behind the scenes.

-He dismounted at the main gate, tying his horse with a simple rope to the trunk of a tree.
+He dismounted at the main gate, tying his horse to a tree with a simple rope.

-"Nothing keeps petty thieves away like a rotten smell," he murmured to himself, gathering his tools and adjusting the position of the Benzaiten instrument on his back.
+"Nothing keeps petty thieves away like a rotten smell," he murmured, gathering his tools and adjusting the Benzaiten instrument on his back.

-At the main entrance of the village, the crowd was at its peak loud voices, nervous laughter, and heated arguments between monks and spirit users who seemed to be forming teams, as if preparing for some coordinated hunt.
+At the entrance, the crowd's noise peaked—loud voices, nervous laughter, and heated arguments among monks and spirit users forming teams, as if preparing for a coordinated hunt.

 The Fragrance Seller made his way through the chaos, weaving between swinging bags and brushing past shoulders.

-"Where to?" the child asked in a hushed voice.
+"Where to?" the boy asked in a hushed voice.

-The Fragrance Seller didn't answer.
-Instead, he replied calmly,
+The Fragrance Seller didn't answer immediately.
+Calmly, he said,

-"The pouch you grabbed doesn't hold any money.
+"The pouch you grabbed holds no money.
 If you don't believe me, open it."

-it's worth more than you could imagine.
-Priceless, to me."
+"Stop… don't do that.
+This ash… it's worth more than you can imagine.
+Priceless to me."

 "What's your name?"

-The boy didn't answer.
-He stayed quiet, eyes darting, as if afraid someone might notice him.
+The boy stayed silent, eyes darting as if afraid someone might notice him.

-In a fleeting moment, a distant memory surfaced a face much like this one, his own, years ago, in some forgotten village.
+For a fleeting moment, a distant memory surfaced—a face much like this one, his own, years ago in some forgotten village.

-He handed the boy half of what he had, without a word.
+Without a word, he handed the boy half of what he had.

-The child snatched it and ran without so much as a glance back.
+The boy snatched it and ran without a glance back.

 The Fragrance Seller watched him disappear into the crowd, then muttered with a dry smile,